 Despite there being a shuttle service to the base of Franz Josef, we naturally just missed one (they were hourly), and were advised by the very chilled out hostel host that the walk was around 40-45 minutes so we would arrive much sooner than if we waited for another shuttle.
 At this point, we were only planning on the short walk to the glacier viewing point, so we figured that the little extra walk wouldn’t hurt us.
 Ah, to be so young and naive.

-The sign says 5 hours, but I think this is only true if you are some sort of ninja, or Bear Grylls, or not a 5 ft 3 blonde gal trying to scale some pretty intense heights in denim shorts.
+The sign says 5 hours, but I think this is only true if you are some sort of ninja, or Bear Grylls.
+Not a 5 ft 3 blonde gal trying to scale some pretty intense heights in denim shorts.
 This hike is TOUGH.

 I took so many photos along the way, just to give you an idea of just how harsh the terrain really is

 and to give myself as many breaks as possible.
-The rope bridges, for example, are not for the faint hearted and have strict instructions of ‘only one person at any given time’, which doesn’t really fill you with confidence.
+The rope bridges, for example, are not for the faint hearted and have strict instructions of ‘only one person at any given time’.
+Doesn’t really fill you with confidence.

 There are parts of this hike which again would not fly with the health and safety regulations we have become accustomed to in the UK.
 You will find yourself scaling rocks, clinging to branches, and jumping across mini waterfalls with nothing but your own sense of balance to keep you steady.

 By the time that the viewpoint actually appeared, I started to question whether I was hallucinating.
 The point is actually a tiny wooden man-made structure facing the very start of the glacier.
-I slightly felt like we should be awarded a medal or something, but alas, not the case.
-We were greeted by a glorious bird which was reward enough, until some other insensitive hikers scared it away.
-Heyho.
+I slightly felt like we should be awarded a medal or something, but alas, it was not to be.
+We were greeted by a glorious bird which was reward enough, until some other insensitive hikers scared it away…

-Seeing the glacier properly was astonishing, though did make us wish that we had the budget to sneak onto one of the helicopters and land on it, even for a second.
+Seeing the glacier properly was astonishing, though it did make us wish that we had the budget to sneak onto one of the helicopters and land on it, even if just for a second.

 Then the time came to walk back.
 You know when you reach that limit and you can’t actually comprehend that you have to do something all over again?
 Yep, that was us.
 Well maybe just me, Mike was still quite up for it.
 Even though I wasn’t, there was literally zero choice, so off we went.

 The walk back was actually more pleasant.
-The sun was setting and the feeling of self-accomplishment was among us.
-Though treacherous, Robert’s Point Track is not something you will do every day, and is definitely worth the energy and the views really are out of this world.
+The sun was setting and the feeling of self-accomplishment was amongst us.
+Though treacherous, Robert’s Point Track is not something you would do every day.
+Despite my complaints, it is definitely worth the energy and the views really are out of this world.